-44 Utilizing the strategies outlined in R16, we have been able to cut railroad agreement processing from more than 16 weeks to as little as 4 to 6 weeks.
+"Utilizing the strategies outlined in R16, we have been able to cut railroad agreement processing from more than 16 weeks to as little as four to six weeks," said Robert Travis, branch manager for rail highway safety at Texas Department of Transportation."
 In collaborating with our railroad partners, we have also been able to 'think outside the box' and eliminate the need for agreements on simple maintenance work, and only use a notification letter.
 That kind of time savings is invaluable to us and the railroads and allows both parties to focus their limited time on larger construction and reconstruction projects."